Latest News

 E.ON announces slight increase in core earnings for the first quarter, but keeps outlook

-E.ON, Europe's largest network operator, reported a 2% increase in core profits in the first quarter, it announced?on Wednesday.
+E.ON, Europe's largest network operator, reported a 2% increase in 'core profit' in the first quarter.
 This was partly due to its industrial customers in Germany, its home market.

-The company confirmed that the adjusted core profit for the period of January to March was $3.87 billion.
-It also confirmed its outlook for this year.
+The company reported that the adjusted core profit for the period of January to March was $3.87 billion.
+It also confirmed its outlook?for the year.

-The company said that investments in the period dropped to 1.4 billion euros, down from 1.5 billion the previous year.
-It cited a 'cold winter in Germany which caused delays in upgrading the network infrastructure.
+The company said that investments in the period fell to 1.4 billion euros, down from 1.5 billion euros last year.
+It cited the cold weather in Germany, which caused delays in network infrastructure upgrades.

-Finance chief Nadia Jakobi stated: "We are building the infrastructure Europe's electrified energy systems needs in these economically and geopolitically difficult times - high-performing digital and future-proof."
+Finance chief Nadia Jakobi stated that "we are building the infrastructure Europe's electrified energy systems needs in economically and geopolitically difficult times -- high-performing digital and future-proof."

-In a survey conducted by the company, analysts expect a core adjusted profit of 9.6 billion dollars and a net adjusted profit of 2.9 milliards euros. ($1 = 0.8522 euro) (Reporting and editing by Kirstiknolle, with Christoph Steitz)
+According to a survey conducted by the company, analysts expect adjusted core profit of 9.6 billion euros and adjusted net profits of 2.9 billion euro. ($1 = 0.8522 euro) (Reporting and editing by Kirstiknolle, with Christoph Steitz)

 (source: Reuters)